nucleos/NucleosGDPRBundle/README.md

 ### Assets

 It is recommended to use [webpack](https://webpack.js.org/) / [webpack-encore](https://github.com/symfony/webpack-encore)
-to include the `gdpr.js` and `gdpr.css` file in your page.
+to include the `GdprPopup.js` and `GdprPopup.css` file in your page.
 These files are located in the `assets` folder.

 ### Configure the Bundle